Pacific Northwest National Scenic Trail

 The charter for the Pacific Northwest National Scenic Trail Advisory Council has been renewed, effective March 10, 2020.
 The Forest Service is soliciting nominations for volunteers to serve on the advisory council.
 For more information, including how to apply, please visit our Advisory Council Membership page.
 The deadline to submit nominations has been extended to December 15, 2021.

-The Pacific Northwest National Scenic Trail (PNNST) is a unique pathway that travels through some of the most spectacular and scenic terrain in the United States, connecting diverse landscapes and communities of the Pacific Northwest.
+The Pacific Northwest National Scenic Trail (PNT) travels through some of the most spectacular and scenic terrain in the United States, connecting diverse landscapes and communities of the Pacific Northwest.

-Beginning at the Continental Divide in Glacier National Park this exciting new national trail travels over 1,200 miles through Montana, Idaho, and Washington before reaching the Pacific Ocean near Cape Alava.
+Beginning at the Continental Divide in Glacier National Park the trail travels over 1,200 miles through Montana, Idaho, and Washington before reaching the Pacific Ocean near Cape Alava.